-Maps: A map with detailed information about the trail system was published in 2001 and copies of the map can be obtained from the MTTA office (open from 9 am to 5 pm on weekends during winter season only) or from Whittaker Mountaineering in Ashford.
-Please keep in mind that some of the ski trails and sno-park access locations shown on the 2001 map are no longer in use.
+Maps: An updated map with detailed information about the trail system was published in 2019 and copies of the map can be obtained from Whittaker Mountaineering in Ashford.
+If you have a copy of the map published in 2001, please keep in mind that some of the ski trails and sno-park access locations shown on it are no longer in use.

 The Washington State Department of Natural Resources published a recreation map for Elbe Hills and Tahoma State Forests in 2015 that includes the MTTA trail system as currently in use.
-The map can be purchased here.
-For your convenience, the MTTA trails as shown on the map can be previewed here: North District trails and South District trails.
+The map is available as a free download in pdf format here.

 Directions to South District/High Hut, Snow Bowl Hut, Yurt: We use two sno-parks in our South District, a lower sno-park located at an elevation of 2,360′ and an upper sno-park at an elevation of 3,000′.
 Typically the lower sno-park is in use; we use the upper sno-park when the snow level is at or above 3,000′.
 A map with directions to our South District sno-parks can be viewed here.